Xernz/IAE_TravelAgency_Kel3/api-gateway/graphql_alignment_checklist.md

         1.  **CRITICAL MISALIGNMENT (Missing REST Endpoint & Controller Logic for `createFlight`)**: The `createFlight` GraphQL mutation resolves to `POST http://localhost:3003/api/flights`.
 However, `flightRoutes.js` does not define this route, and `flightController.js` has no corresponding `createFlight` function.
             - *Action*: Add `router.post('/', flightController.createFlight);` to `flightRoutes.js` and implement `createFlight` in `flightController.js` (including model interaction).

-        2.  **MISSING GraphQL Mutations for Core Functionality (Controller Ready)**: REST endpoints `POST /:id/availability/decrease` and `increase` exist, and `flightController.js` has `decreaseAvailability` and `increaseAvailability` functions.
-No corresponding GraphQL mutations defined.
-            - *Action*: Define `decreaseFlightAvailability` and `increaseFlightAvailability` mutations in `api-gateway/graphql/flight.js` and their resolvers.
+        2.  **GraphQL Mutations for Core Functionality (Controller Ready) [COMPLETED 2025-06-10]:** REST endpoints `POST /:id/availability/decrease` and `increase` exist, and `flightController.js` has `decreaseAvailability` and `increaseAvailability` functions.
+Corresponding GraphQL mutations `decreaseFlightAvailability` and `increaseFlightAvailability` are now implemented in `api-gateway/graphql/flight.js` and correctly mapped to these REST endpoints.

         3.  **PARTIAL MISALIGNMENT & REDUNDANCY (`Query.flights` vs. `Query.filterFlights` vs. `Query.searchFlights`)**:
             - `Query.flights` resolver behavior: